Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Meal prep: Cut veggies ahead of time and store in airtight containers in the fridge until you are ready to saute them.

 - Reheat: To reheat this sauteed vegetable medley, place veggies in a skillet over medium heat for a few minutes, stirring occasionally.
 Alternatively, you can reheat sauteed veggies in the microwave.

 - Freeze: Cool completely, then freeze for up to 3 months in an airtight container or zip lock bag.
 If you’re concerned about the veggies sticking together, freeze them on a sheet pan in a single layer first, then transfer to a bag once solid.

 Looking for the perfect pairing to go with this healthy sauteed vegetable recipe?
 Here are a variety of delicious, easy-to-make healthy dinners that pair perfectly with any veggie dish.
 Try something new or stick to an old favorite!

 - Steak – Complement air fryer steak, tender New York strip, juicy ribeye, or perfect filet mignon with a side of buttery, garlicky sauteed veggies.

-- Seafood – Pair these sauteed vegetables with baked salmon, flaky pan fried tilapia, or fast air fryer shrimp.
+- Seafood – For a light lunch or dinner, pair these veggies with air fryer salmon bites.
+Or for a full course, try these sauteed vegetables with baked salmon, flaky pan fried tilapia, or fast air fryer shrimp.
 For a fancier meal, try pan seared halibut or surf and turf.